Reception - Tawny Owls

 Please talk to your child about what they have been learning as this helps them to remember ‘sticky’ knowledge, the knowledge organisers will support this too!

-Parents as Partners Autumn 2 Sessions - Click this Link
+Parents as Partners Autumn 2 2024 - Click this Link

 Tapestry Journal